TartuNLP/grammar-worker/models/README.md

 - `dict_dir` - the directory path that contains the model dictionary files (name pattern: `dict.{lang}.txt`)
 - `sentencepiece_dir` - the directory that contains sentencepiece models
 - `sentencepiece_prefix` - the prefix used on all sentencepiece model files
+- `truecase_model` - the path for truecasing model
 - `source_language` - input langauge code (as understood by the model)
 - `target_language` - output langauge code (as understood by the model)
+- `task` - task the model has been trained on (translation or multilingual_translation)

 ### Configuration samples